 The project partners, led by Hartlepool Borough Council, are currently undertaking a two-stage competitive dialogue tender process to find an experienced organisation to design, build, finance and operate the TV ERF.
 This process is overseen by a governance board representing all seven partner councils.

 Three bidders were shortlisted and Final Tenders were submitted by Viridor and Green Recovery Projects Ltd in March 2023.
-The project partners have agreed to temporarily pause the evaluation of these tenders, and the appointment of a Preferred Tenderer, owing to uncertainty around electricity offtake for the plant, which has a substantial bearing on the procurement process.
+Owing to uncertainty around electricity offtake for the plant, the project partners temporarily stopped evaluation of these tenders and the appointment of a Preferred Tenderer but re-engaged in dialogue with the Tenderers in 2024.
 More information about this can be found in our updated FAQ document.

 The project partners are committed to keeping local residents and stakeholders informed as the project progresses and, once a Preferred Tendered has been selected, we will make an announcement.